JosephMinh/JosephMinh.github.io/docs/portfolio/projects/project-1.md

 ---
-title: AI Customer Care Bot for Dev X
+title: Custom RAG-Powered Chatbot
-description: Implementation of an AI chatbot solution to revolutionize customer service operations and enable staff transition to relationship-focused roles
+description: Implementation of an AI chatbot solution to provide relevant, data-driven responses to users.
 ---

-# AI Customer Care Bot for Dev X
+# Custom RAG-Powered Chatbot

 ??? tip "Portfolio Best Practices"
     This is a simplified example project.
 When creating your own portfolio: